-Cricket has only been contested at the Commonwealth Games once, for the 1998 Kuala Lumpur Commonwealth Games, though is making a comeback and will be returning to the Commonwealth Games program in 2022.
-The 1988 tournament was for men, the 2020 event is for women only.
+Cricket has been contested at the Commonwealth Games twice.
+A men's one-day tournament was held at the 1998 Kuala Lumpur Commonwealth Games.
+The sport made a succesul comeback for the 2022 Commonwealth Games program, with a T20 tournament for women only.

 2020 cricket tournament

-A women's T20 cricket tournament has been added to the program for the 2022 Commonwealth Games.
-The tournament will take place between eight teams at the Edgbaston cricket ground.
+A women's T20 cricket tournament was added to the program for the 2022 Commonwealth Games.
+The tournament took place between eight teams at the Edgbaston cricket ground.

 1988 cricket tournament